junxit/us-congress-bills-114/metadata.md

 - 2015-06-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-175.
 - 2015-06-23 — The title of the measure was amended.
 Agreed to without objection.
 - 2015-06-24 — Received in the Senate.
+- 2016-07-14 — Read twice and referred to the Committee on Commerce, Science, and Transportation.